Connecticut Title IX Attorneys: Protecting the Rights of Sexual Assault Survivors

 Recent and significant changes to Title IX guidance have caused substantial uncertainty.
 People who were sexually assaulted at school may feel worried about whether to come forward.
 At Duffy Law, our team of experienced Title IX lawyers understand how hard it can be for survivors to come forward, and we provide aggressive and compassionate legal advice and representation.
 We protect survivors’ rights throughout the investigation process and will bring legal action against schools that do not comply with Title IX requirements.

 If you were the victim of sexual assault and are considering reporting it to your academic institution, you need legal representation.
-To schedule a free consultation with one of our lawyers, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.
+To schedule a consultation with one of our lawyers, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.

 Title IX: What You Need to Know